divsidhu-26/Wireless-Mesh-Network-Based-Sound-Detection/README.md

 2. cd website/
 3. pip install -r requirements.txt
 (In case, this does not work - pip freeze > requirements.txt and rerun)
-4. python manage.py runserver <port-number>
+4. python manage.py runserver (port-number)
-Voila!
-Website gets deployed at http://127.0.0.1:<port-number>
+<br>Voila!
+Website gets deployed at http://127.0.0.1:(port-number)

 The components of the website and their respective implementation languages can be found [here](https://cop315.wordpress.com/server-and-website/).